-5.11.2 Using Projects
+5.12.5 Using Projects

-Actually Frama-C maintains a current project (Project.current ()) and a current AST (Ast.get ()) which all operations are automatically performed on.
-But sometimes plug-in developers have to explicitly use them, for example when the AST is modified (usually through the use of a copy visitor, see Section 5.14) or replaced (e.g. if a new one is loaded from disk).
+As said before, all operations are done by default on the current project.
+But sometimes plugin developers have to explicitly use another project, for example when the AST is modified (usually through the use of a copy visitor, see Section 5.15) or replaced (e.g. if a new one is loaded from disk).

 An AST must never be modified inside a project.
-If such an operation is required, you must either create a new project with a new AST, usually by using File.init_project_from_cil_file or File.init_project_from_visitor; or write the following line of code (see Section 5.11.7):
+If such an operation is required, you must either create a new project with a new AST, usually by using File.init\project\from\cil\file or File.init\project\from\visitor; or write the following line of code (see Section 5.12.6):